Jorge Arce: Return to super bantamweight

 On February 18, 2012, he defeated former champion Lorenzo Parra.
 In his next fight, he faced future featherweight title holder Jesus Rojas.
 Arce dropped Rojas in the opening round, however, the fight ended in a no-contest in the 2nd round after Rojas delivered a series of fowls rendering Arce unable to continue.

 He then moved up to the featherweight division and defeated former champion Mauricio Martínez.

 On December 15, 2012, Arce fought WBO Super Bantamweight champion Nonito Donaire.
 He suffered a defeat on the third round via knockout.
 After losing to Donaire, Arce announced his retirement.

 Featherweight

 Arce announced his return to the ring a year later in the featherweight division.
-After scoring three consecutive wins, he challenged WBC World Featherweight champion Jhonny Gonzalez, however, he was defeated by 11th round TKO.
+After scoring three consecutive wins, he challenged WBC World Featherweight champion Jhonny González, however, he was defeated by 11th round TKO.
 He retired after the bout.

 Life outside of boxing

-Arce has gained some popularity outside the ring as well, acting in various Televisa comedy sketches, and participating in Adal Ramones's show's dancing contest, "Bailando por un Sueño", where he and a fellow contestant arrived in eighth place out of nine couples.
+Arce has gained some popularity outside the ring as well, acting in various Televisa comedy sketches, and participating in Adal Ramones's show's dancing contest, Bailando por un Sueño, where he and a fellow contestant arrived in eighth place out of nine couples.
 He has also done boxing commentary for TV Azteca.